 Automation Isn't a Substitute for Good Product

-The sellers who grow fastest on Depop combine automation (for the repetitive visibility work) with genuine effort on the things automation can't touch: great photos, accurate descriptions, fast shipping, and products that match what buyers actually want.
+The sellers growing fastest combine automation (for the repetitive visibility work) with genuine effort on things automation can't touch: great photos, accurate descriptions, fast shipping, and products buyers actually want.
+Use automation to save time.
+Invest that time into the parts of your shop that make people click "Buy."